LabPy/lantz/docs/about.rst

 Lantz speaks many languages.
 It is built with an international audience from the start thereby allowing translations to be made easily.

 Lantz is free as in beer and free as in speech.
 You can view, modify and distribute the source code as long as you keep a reference to the original version and distribute your changes.
-It is distributed using the LGPLv3 License.
-See LICENSE.txt for more details
+It is distributed using the BSD License.
+See LICENSE for more details